 Sales headcount drives revenue with a 3-6 month ramp time lag before new reps reach full productivity.
 Marketing spend drives lead volume with a 30-60 day conversion lag depending on your sales cycle length.

 New hires drive salary expenses plus additional costs for recruiting, equipment, and onboarding that often get overlooked in simple headcount models.
-Platform features create mathematical relationships between these operational drivers and financial results, so changing your hiring plan automatically updates your burn rate and runway calculations.
+In Parallel, these operational drivers are mathematically linked to financial results, so changing your hiring plan automatically updates your burn rate and runway calculations.

 Scenario Planning: Modeling What-If Situations